-When it comes to packing for a trip, our list of Top 10 Travel Knitting Notions is a good roadmap of what you might need when you're away from your knitting stash.
-Aside from your project, yarn, and pattern (find our tips for packing your travel knitting here), here are our must-have travel knitting notions:
+When it comes to packing for a trip, our must-have notions list is a roadmap of what you might need when you're away from your knitting stash.
+Aside from your project, yarn, and pattern (find our tips for packing your travel knitting here), we suggest packing:

 - Rows + Repeats Tracker Sticky Notes